21 Dec Delivering an Effective Year End Performance Review

 Discussions with employees need to occur all throughout the year, not just at their performance review.
 Effective management highlights employee performance and points out areas that need improvement on a regular basis.

-The year-end review should just be the formal recognition of employee progress.
+The year-end performance review should just be the formal recognition of employee progress.
 This approach reduces employee anxiety and leads to more productive conversations.

 Look at the Big Picture